YevChern/sanxs-force/README.md

 Restrained ensemble molecular dynamics method implementation for small angle scattering data.
 This is a custom force plugin for [OpenMM](http://openmm.org/) simulation package.
 Currently we provide only CUDA implementation of the plugin, so you’ll need CUDA-enebled device to be able to run the simulation.
-Besides current installation of OpenMM you’ll need [NumPy](https://numpy.org/) and [mpi4py](https://mpi4py.readthedocs.io), which is a python wrappers for MPI.
+Besides current installation of OpenMM you’ll need [NumPy](https://numpy.org/) and [mpi4py](https://mpi4py.readthedocs.io).

 Building The Plugin
 ===================